Skip to content

 How do I self-exclude from gambling in Colorado?

 Colorado’s BetSmart Colorado program provides voluntary self-exclusion from all Division of Gaming-licensed sports betting operators and gaming facilities.
 Enroll at betsmart.colorado.gov/self-exclusion.
-For help, call 1-800-GAMBLER (1-800-426-2537).
+For support, call 1-800-GAMBLER (1-800-426-2537) or contact the Problem Gambling Coalition of Colorado at problemgamblingcoalitioncolorado.org.

 Related Guides